Gabriel38g/Arduino-Plays-SOTW/README.md

 Code for using Arduino R4 and a buzzer + code to play Smoke on the Wadder You will need a buzzer with the +positive lead connected to digital pin 3 on the Arduino

-This code requires an Arduino R4 wifi or R4 Minima and one pasive buzzer
+This code requires an Arduino R4 wifi or R4 Minima and one passive buzzer